 The Society welcomes membership by all individuals interested in Western American botany.
 Subscriptions to Madroño are available for institutions.
 Membership dues and institutional subscriptions support the publication of Madroño, the leading botanical journal in Western North America, and our grants and education programs.
 All individual members receive Madroño free, in print and online, as well as the Society's digital newsletter Nemophila.
 Membership and institutional subscriptions are based on the volume year of Madroño, which follows the calendar year.

-Current membership categories and rates are as follows:
+We are pleased to offer discounts for multi-year renewals by individuals.
+Current membership categories and rates for one year are as follows:

 - Regular: $50

 - Emeritus (for retired faculty and other professionals, requires 10 years of prior CalBotSoc membership): $35

 - Student (seven years maximum eligibility; must provide copy of student ID or advisor's signature): $20

 Institutional subscriptions to Madroño are $85 per year.